eight04/custom-input/README.md

 var {InputMask, TextParser} = customInput;
 ```

-The pre-built dist is compatbible with IE 8 by transpiling using Babel and babel-polyfill.
+The pre-built dist is compatible with IE 8 by transpiling using Babel and babel-polyfill.

 Installation
 ------------